survivejs/site/layouts/clinic.md

 ## How to Purchase?

 You should contact me through the means you find most convenient for further details (see the site footer).
 Email is possible too (`info @ domain`).

-> Online sessions and brief consulting are possible too on request.